cryptomator/cryptofs/README.md

 ## Features

-- Access Cryptomator encrypted vaults from without your Java application
+- Access Cryptomator encrypted vaults from within your Java application
 - Uses a ``java.nio.file.FileSystem`` so code written against the java.nio.file API can easily be adapted to work with encrypted data
 - Open Source means: No backdoors, control is better than trust